FAQs

 Maze War is one of the first technological games to feature virtual worlds in 1974, which predates the internet!
 The internet after its inception, started with 9 websites, then 20,000, then millions.
 The scaling was unprecedented and right now we’re at the beginning of that cycle for virtual worlds.
 Our team has been tracking virtual worlds and noticed that there's no central hub where users can learn about these technologies.

-There are lists and spreadsheets, but no immersive experiences that explore the differences between Web2, Web3, and WebXR platforms.
+There are lists and spreadsheets, but no immersive experiences that explore the differences between VR applications, blockchain, and WebXR platforms.
 We are charting these beginnings, as AI generated worlds will exponentially expand the virtual world landscape.

 Who is this digital Museum for?